telerik/winforms-docs/knowledge-base/grid-format-group-key.md

 ## Description

-When performing a groping operation you may need to format or change the group value.
+When performing a grouping operation you may need to format or change the group value.
 For example if you want to group only by date and ignore the time part of a DateTime value.
 The bellow solution shows how you can use a custom predicate method to change the key values.

 ## Solution